sclebo05/OPiZ2PSUControl/README.md

 (only deviation I had was installing python3-dev instead of python-dev)

 Copy psu-on.py and psu-off.py into the home directory of the user.
+Maybe test as root to ensure the above is all in place?

 ### Allow the user to run the scripts
 Allow the orangepi (or any user) to execute the scripts without a password, through sudo